JumanaWanass/MiniShell-using-Lex-Yacc/README.md

 ### What's left to do:
 1. Fix the cd to make it work.
 I already modified the code to write the directory the shell is in so we can know if it works.
-2. Extend lex to support any character in the arguments that is not a special character such as "&", ">", "<", "|" etc. Also, your shell should allow no spaces between "|", ">" etc. For example, "ls|grep a" without spaces after "ls" and before "grep" should work.
-3. It’s required to create a log file that contains Logs when every child is terminated you can use SIGCHLD signal to do so.

 ### Bonus part:
 do the wildcarding.
 The wildcarding will work in the same way that it works in shells